 It’s important to understand the differences between the types of Medicare Advantage plans to see which works best for you.
 There are several different types of Medicare Advantage plans:

-MSA (Medical Savings Account plan): Includes both a high deductible and a bank account to help you pay that deductible.
+- MSA (Medical Savings Account plan): Includes both a high deductible and a bank account to help you pay that deductible.
 The amount deposited into the account varies from plan to plan.
-The money is tax-free as long as you use it on IRS-qualified medical expenses, which include the health plan's deductible.
-Compare Medicare Advantage plans
+The money is tax-free as long as you use it on IRS-qualified medical expenses, which include the health plan’s deductible.

 Eligibility for Medicare Advantage plans

 Medicare Advantage plan eligibility is based on your eligibility for Original Medicare, Part A and Part B (except if you have ESRD).
 Generally, if you have Medicare Part A and Part B, you are eligible for Medicare Part C. However, you must live in the service area for the Medicare Advantage plan that you’re considering.